ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 # Chapter 8: The Valley of Hope

+The journey from Alanyi's hidden temple to the valley Maera had spoken of took them the better part of a week.
+The terrain grew wilder, the paths less certain.
+Sim, however, seemed to navigate with an uncanny sense of direction.
+Several times, when Gond found himself doubting their course through a dense thicket or a confusing maze of ravines, he would see Sim pause, head tilted as if listening to some distant whisper.
+The priest would often draw out the silver-green leaf Maera had given him, holding it cupped in his palm.

+One afternoon, as they rested in the shade of an ancient, gnarled oak, Gond watched Sim with the leaf.
+The priest held it out, turning it slowly.
+As the leaf pointed towards a distant, unseen cleft in the mountains, a soft, pearlescent light pulsed from its veins, so faint Gond might have dismissed it as a trick of the dappled sunlight.
+But the light was steady, a gentle thrum against Sim's skin.
+Sim nodded to himself, a quiet smile touching his lips, and then tucked the leaf away.
+When they resumed their march, he led them towards that cleft with renewed confidence.
+The way, though still arduous, seemed to open before them more easily, as if the very land consented to their passage.

-It took the party another week to find the valley.
-Trudging over steep hills, the land opened suddenly into a wide valley sheltered by towering cliffs.
+Finally, after days of trudging over steep hills, the land opened suddenly into a wide valley sheltered by towering cliffs.
 A narrow waterfall tumbled down one sheer wall, pooling into a lake so clear Gond could see the bottom twenty feet down.
 Green grass carpeted the valley floor, dotted with wildflowers and fruit trees gone wild.
 The band quickly set up camp and started setting up a more permanent encampment.

 To the suprise of Gond, Dax took the lead in constructing the encampment.
 He had been an apprentice carpenter, and in fact his family had been traveling to a nearby city to submit his master-work when they were attacked by raiders.
 Having a purpose seemed to energize Dax, and to Gond, watching him break out of his shell and join the men in their work reminded him of a fresh recruit working his way up to full soldier.